refaqtor/crate/blackbox/docs/general/builtins/table-functions.rst

 Scalar functions
 ================

-:ref:`scalar` can return a set of rows when used in the ``WHERE`` clause of a query as a table or subquery.
-The result set of such functions is always a relation of a one row and one column which contains the value returned from the scalar function.
+:ref:`scalar` can also return a set of rows when used in the ``FROM`` clause of a query as a table or subquery.
+The result set of such functions is always a relation of one row and one column which contains the value returned from the scalar function.

 ::